 The nature of the offensive and the distance of the bases around Rabaul entailed operations over very protracted ranges, with the result that mechanical problems often turned into insuperable difficulties on the long homeward trips, especially for aircraft which had suffered combat damage, causing the Japanese to lose heavily against US air forces growing almost daily in strength and tactical capability.

-The next raid took place on 11 April, when 22 D3A bombers and 72 A6M fighters attacked Oro Bay in the Buna area of New Guinea.
-A total of 50 Allied fighters scrambled from Dobodura and intercepted the force, shooting down six Japanese aircraft without loss to themselves.
+The next raid took place on 11 April, when from 12.20 22 D3A dive-bombers and 72 A6M fighters attacked Oro Bay in the Buna area of New Guinea in 'Attack Operation Y'.
+The attack was met by 50 Allied fighters from Dobodura, and these shot down six Japanese aircraft without loss.
+However, a cargo ship was sunk, another crippled, and a minesweeper damaged.

-Then on 12 April a force of 43 Mitsubihi G4M 'Betty' medium bombers of the 705th Kokutai and 751st Kokutai and 131 A6M fighters of the 253rd Kokutai detached from the fleet carriers Zuikaku and Zuiho reached and attacked Port Moresby.
-Opposed by 44 Allied fighters, the attack resulted in the loss of two Allied and five Japanese aircraft, and succeeded in damaging only a few small craft as well as damaging and destroying a number of aircraft on Port Moresby’s airfields.
+Then on 12 April a force of 43 Mitsubishi G4M 'Betty' twin-engined medium bombers of the 705th Kokutai and 751st Kokutai and 131 A6M fighters of the 253rd Kokutai, the latter detached from the fleet carriers Zuikaku and Zuiho, reached and attacked Port Moresby.
+Opposed by 44 Allied fighters, briefly diverted by a Japanese feint toward Milne Bay and Allied radar glitches, most of the attackers were able to reach Port Moresby, but then failed to concentrate their attacks on the best targets, and succeeded only in damaging a few small craft and destroying four aircraft on the airfields.
+Ten Japanese aircraft were lost, either shot down or in crashes as they attempted to land back at their bases.